HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 OBJECTIVE

-The objective of this research is to develop a guide to assist state DOTs and other agencies with the management of OOS facilities.
-At a minimum, the research team shall:
+The objective of this research was to develop a guide to assist state DOTs and other agencies with the management of OOS facilities.
+At a minimum, the research team conducted research to:

 1. Identify means to improve the efficiency of transportation construction projects by locating OOS utilities and addressing their presence to avoid negative impacts during construction.